States without property taxes: Unpacking the myth

 Is moving to a low property tax state right for you?

-Maybe, but it’s important to look at the whole picture.
-A state with low property taxes might hit you with higher costs elsewhere that wipe out your savings.
+Moving to a low property tax state might be right for you, but it’s important to look at the whole picture.
+A state with low property taxes might hit you with higher costs elsewhere.

 Take a holistic view and consider these factors together:

-- Job opportunities: Lower taxes won't help if you can't find work or have to take a significant pay cut.
+• Job opportunities: Lower taxes won't help if you can't find work or must take a significant pay cut.

 How to lower your property tax bill